 “I want to share a remedy I learned about when traveling in Brazil.
 Just apply milk of magnesia to your armpits.
 It is the best underarm deodorant!”

 We did try this remedy and found that it works very well.
 As a consequence, we developed a non-aluminum deodorant (NOT an antiperspirant–it controls odor but not sweat) with a milk of magnesia base.
 Why not check it out now and stock up for the summer?
-Just look for the MoM deodorant in our People’s Pharmacy store, in original (contains traces of aluminum in the bentonite clay stabilizer), utterlyaluminum-free (also fragrance-free) and women’s fragrance.
+Just look for the MoM deodorant in our People’s Pharmacy store, aluminum-free and fragrance-free and aluminum free women’s fragrance.
 Don’t irritate your armpits or endanger your brain!